Astronomy and astrophysics

-NRC Herzberg Astronomy and Astrophysics (NRC Herzberg) is Canada's gateway to the universe.
+The NRC's Herzberg Astronomy and Astrophysics Research Centre is Canada's gateway to the universe.
 We operate Canada's national observatories, a national astronomy data centre and develop advanced astronomical instruments in collaboration with industrial partners to bring out-of-this-world technology back down to Earth.

-NRC Herzberg Astronomy and Astrophysics operates three research programs:
+The Herzberg Astronomy and Astrophysics Research Centre operates three research programs:

 - Astronomy Technology Program (ATP)